nohaderf/portfolio/README.md

 # Freda Hon's Portfolio

 Hello!
 Thank you for being here.
-This is my personal portfolio built on React.
+This is my personal portfolio to showcase my past projects, as well as articles I have published on Medium

+## Technologies

+This application was built with ReactJS.

 ## Getting Started